informatikasertifikasiya1-stack/Android-devoloper/README.md

-# 👋 Nazilə Məhərrəmona
+# 👋 Nazile Meherremona
 ### Android Developer

 Hello!
-I am **Nazilə Məhərrəmona**, an **Android Developer** passionate about building modern and user-friendly mobile applications.
+I am **Nazile Meherremona**, an **Android Developer** passionate about building modern and user-friendly mobile applications.
 I enjoy transforming ideas into high-performance and scalable Android apps.
 Writing clean code and creating a great user experience are very important to me.

 ---